 What Is the Function of Leadership?

-If you're the head of a group of people and not consciously functioning as a leader, you're doing themselves and yourself a disservice.
+Sometimes I hear talk about people who “ooze leadership”.
+That’s charisma.
+If you're the head of a group of people and not consciously functioning as a leader, you're doing them and yourself a disservice.
 And leadership can be learned, shows up in a lot of different ways.
 Oozing is optional.

 I won’t use this post to define leadership or describe the behaviors, although there is much to be said about both.
-Instead, I want to address another assumption underneath Player 2’s response that, as a lab head, they are not in a position of “leadership.”
-To point out that they, indeed, should function as leaders, I focused on why leadership.
+Instead, I want to address the assumption that as a lab head, you are not in a position of “leadership.”
+To point out that you, indeed, should function as leaders, I focus here on why leadership is a fairly human constant.
 What purpose do leaders serve?
-Here are the Tweets with only light editing.

 According to Heifetz*, leaders serve five general social functions.
 They provide direction, protection, role orientation, norm maintenance, and they control conflict.
 Let's take those apart in the sense of research leadership.